gimler/guzzle-docs/en/tour/http.rst

         }
     }

 A single request failure will not cause the entire pool of requests to fail.
-Any exceptions thrown while transferring a pool of requests will be aggregated into a ``Guzzle\Common\ExceptionCollection`` exception.
+Any exceptions thrown while transferring a pool of requests will be aggregated into a ``Guzzle\Common\Exception\ExceptionCollection`` exception.

 Managed persistent HTTP connections
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~